-- 1. Remove any caps, etc., that will be on the branch distribution unit. - 2.
-Tighten each piping connection individually following the "Tightening the Flare Nuts" procedure later in this section. - 3.
-When all piping installation has been completed, perform the triple leak / pressure and evacuation tests (see the Final Installation Procedures Section in the Multi F / Multi F MAX Outdoor Unit Installation Manual), verify that the system does not have any leaks, and then fully insulate all joints / connections.
+- 1. Remove any caps, etc., that could be on the branch distribution unit. - 2.
+Tighten each piping connection individually following the "Tightening the Flare Nuts" procedure below. - 3.
+When all piping installation has been completed, perform the triple leak / pressure and evacuation tests (see the Final Installation Procedures Section), verify that the system does not have any leaks, and then fully insulate all joints / connections.